 Banks and mortgage lenders use the debt-to-income (DTI) ratio to ensure that a person is not taking on too much debt, with the addition of a mortgage loan.
 This is simply a percentage that shows how much of a person’s monthly income goes toward recurring debts.

 For example, a person with a “back-end” DTI ratio of 40% uses 40% of his or her income to cover monthly recurring debts.

-Which begs the question: what debt-to-income level is needed to buy a house in 2018?
+Which begs the question: what debt-to-income level is needed to buy a house?
 While the requirements can vary from one mortgage program to the next, most lenders will set the bar somewhere around 43% to 50%.
 So, if taking on a home loan will push your total DTI above 50%, it might raise a red flag.

 But again, these are just general guidelines used by most mortgage lenders most of the time.
 Exceptions are often made for otherwise well-qualified borrowers, particularly those with compensating factors that offset a relatively high debt level.

 Bonus Points for Being Open-Minded and Flexible

 Limited inventory was the big housing news story of this past year.
 In many real estate markets across the country, there just aren’t enough homes for sale to satisfy buyer demand.

 That’s one of the reasons why home prices have risen so steadily over the last few years, particularly in the more constrained markets like California and the Pacific Northwest.